Tim Polasek: Iowa

 In February 2017 he became the offensive line coach at the University of Iowa under Kirk Ferentz.
 He stayed there until after the 2020 season.

 Wyoming

 On February 10, 2021 the Wyoming Cowboys announced Polasek would reunite with Craig Bohl as the team's new offensive coordinator and quarterbacks coach.

 North Dakota State (head coach)

 On Dec.
 17, 2023, Polasek was announced as the new head coach, replacing Matt Entz.
 He left to be the assistant head coach of the defense and linebackers coach for USC.
 In his first year, Polasek lead the Bison to a 14-2 record, winning both the Missouri Valley Football conference title and the National Championship, beating Montana State 35-32, the Bisons 11th title game appearance and 10th win in 14 years.

 The following year (2025), Polasek led the Bison to another conference title and the first undefeated conference record (8-0) since 2019.
+His efforts earned Polasek the MVFC Coach of the Year (Bruce Craddock Award).